 The primary sources of support are (a) graduate teaching assistantships; (b) graduate research assistantships; and (c) fellowships.
-Some 60 of our full-time graduate students are currently supported by one of these means.
+Some 40 of our full-time graduate students are currently supported by one of these means.

 There are other types of GTA assignments as well.
 Some GTAs serve as graders for mathematics courses (including some junior and senior level courses).
 Experienced GTAs are given the opportunity to teach their own section of a course (college algebra, trigonometry, or calculus) with full responsibility and an enhanced stipend.
 Many of our GTAs actively seek this opportunity to develop their skills in teaching and in relating to students in a classroom setting.
 Finally, some GTAs work full-time in the MAC or the Emporium.

 Almost all members of our faculty are actively engaged in research, and many of them welcome assistance from graduate students in this work.
-For example, our faculty in mathematics education use GRAs to carry out interviews with children who are learning mathematics, and to transcribe taped records of such interviews.
+For example, our faculty in mathematics education use GRAs to carry out interviews with children who are learning mathematics and to transcribe taped records of such interviews.
 Our faculty in numerical mathematics rely on GRAs to write computer programs for algorithms they are developing, and then to test the programs on actual data.
 Advanced doctoral students in all parts of the department become full partners in research with their professors, and can sometimes be appointed as GRAs while they work on their dissertations.

-Northern Illinois University offers fellowships on a competitive basis to outstanding entering students at the masters level and also to advanced students who are completing their doctoral dissertations.
+Northern Illinois University offers fellowships on a competitive basis to outstanding entering students at the master's level and also to advanced students who are completing their doctoral dissertations.
 There are several very attractive fellowship programs for minority students as well.
-Fellowships allow the student to devote full-time to graduate study, since there are no duties connected with them.
-Typically a fellowship recipient will take 4 courses (12 credit hours), while a GTA will take 3 courses (9 credit hours).
+Fellowships allow the student to devote full-time to graduate study since there are no duties connected with them.
+Typically, a fellowship recipient will take 4 courses (12 credit hours), while a GTA will take 3 courses (9 credit hours).

 Doctoral students interested in pursuing research in statistics should contact the Director of the Division of Statistics for information on their policies regarding GTAs and GRAs.